Ricks-Lab/gpu-utils/README.md

 * Added fan monitor and control features.
 * Implemented --no_fan option across all tools.
 * Implemented P-state masking.
-* Fixed implementation of global variables that broke when I implemented module in library.
+* Fixed implementation of global variables that broke with implementation of modules in library.
 * Added more validation checks before writing parameters to cards.

 ## New in Previous Release  -  v2.0.0